Streetwear: African American culture

+Streetwear originated predominately African American communities in the 1970s and 1980s in New York City's emerging hip-hop scene.
+It often drew from established legacy sportswear and workwear fashion brands such as Schott NYC, Dr. Martens, Kangol, Fila and Adidas.
+The culture around streetwear has been described as a lifestyle "expressed through art, music, and apparel".

 During the 1980s, designer Dapper Dan (Daniel R. Day) in Harlem, New York, created early streetwear aesthetics.
+Dapper Dan has been considered the original creator of streetwear fashion.
 Working from his made-to-order customization boutique opened in 1982, Day combined luxury branding with custom designs influenced by experiences in Africa, helping popularize logo-centered and individualized fashion that diverged from mainstream norms.

-Likewise, Surfboard designer Shawn Stussy began selling printed T-shirts featuring the same trademark signature he placed on his custom surfboards.
-Initially selling the items from his own car, Stussy expanded sales to boutiques once his popularity increased.
-Then as sales peaked, Stüssy moved into exclusive sales to create product scarcity, which established streetwear's focus on T-shirts and exclusivity.

 Timberland boots are an everyday shoe in streetwear.